Sherbrooke Hussars: Formation of Sherbrooke Fusilier Regiment

-A new regiment is formed

 The Sherbrooke Regiment mobilized the No. 1 General Base Depot, Canadian Active Service Force, on 1 September 1939, which embarked for Britain on 25 January 1940 where it provided guards for vulnerable points until disbanded on 6 July 1940.
 The city-based regiment then, in conjunction with Les Fusiliers de Sherbrooke, mobilized The Sherbrooke Fusilier Regiment, CASF, for active service on 24 May 1940.
 In later years, a well-regarded senior officer described the Fusiliers in those years as perhaps the most unusual regiment in the army.
 While it later became entirely English-speaking, at that time it had French-speaking Catholics in two companies and English-speaking Protestants in the other two.
 The adjutant was Jewish.
 The commander could not speak French while at least one of the senior officers could not speak English.

 It was redesignated as the "1st Battalion, The Sherbrooke Fusilier Regiment, CASF", on 7 November 1940, then as the "1st Battalion, The Sherbrooke Fusilier Regiment, CASF", on 15 November 1940 and upon conversion to an armoured regiment, as the "27th Armoured Regiment (The Sherbrooke Fusilier Regiment), CAC, CASF", on 26 January 1942 and "27th Armoured Regiment (The Sherbrooke Fusilier Regiment), RCAC, CASF" on 2 August 1945.
 In the case of the overseas unit 'Fusilier' is always in the singular.
 The regiment served overseas initially in Newfoundland from 13 August 1941 to 15 February 1942, and embarked for Britain on 27 October 1942.
 After selection as a tank regiment, The "Sherbrookes" as they called themselves became part of the 2nd Canadian Armoured Brigade.

 Rather than detail all other units raised in the Sherbrooke area, it is worth highlighting the 2nd (Reserve) Battalion, The Sherbrooke Regiment which was designated on 7 November 1940.
 Across Canada, Non-Permanent Active Militia units formed a recruiting base and community focus.
 For example, during the Great War (1914–1918) replacement soldiers were formed into new battalions for the front.
 LCol Bertram Dawson Lyon (1905–1986) was already a long-serving Militia officer when he was named Commanding Officer in 1943.
 Typical of the expectations of the community, he supported his family through his business and also served in the Militia.
 When war broke out, he volunteered for active service with the Sherbrooke Regiment, and shipped out for England with the 27th Armoured.
 He was seriously injured in training in 1942, and repatriated to Canada as unfit for duty.
 However, his experience was put to use as Commanding Officer of the 2nd (Reserve) Battalion from 1943 to 1946.